 Feature Articles

-The front and inside covers feature the work of 2022 Cartouche Award recipient Chuck Bender who created a reproduction of a Massachusetts William & Mary highboy.
-His career is profiled in an article by David Feola.
-For more information about Chuck, his portfolio and classes visit his website at: https://acanthus.com/ .
+• The front and inside covers feature the work of 2023 Cartouche Award recipient Daniel Faia who created the American Rococo Chest seen on the cover and featured in an article about this commission.
+His career as a maker, carver and teacher is profiled in an article by Roger Myers.
+For more information about Daniel, his portfolio and classes visit his website at: danielfaia.com

 Table of Contents